Waiting to Dive Back In

 - Taking advantage of every opportunity to stay connected.
 To stay in touch, Wolter and her friends have embraced everything from video chats, phone calls and texts to remote Xbox gaming and the occasional 6-feet-apart neighborhood conversation.
 “I’ve noticed that, now that everyone is isolating, more people are ‘checking in’ than when I was going through treatment.
 Fighting the spread of the virus is teaching everyone what cancer already taught patients like me: not to take for granted the things that really matter.”

 - Continuing to learn.
 Wolter is in school, working toward a degree in social work.
 “Fortunately, I was already attending online classes, so the school closings haven’t changed my course schedule.”
 She hopes one day to draw on her life experiences in a career caring for pediatric cancer patients.

-Unfortunately, the pandemic has also left this year’s Swim Across America events in limbo.
-“If the Detroit event happens as planned, I intend to be part of it,” Wolter says.
+The pandemic has altered this year’s Swim Across America event, which now allows people to participate by tracking any activity virtually.
 “Long before cancer, or COVID-19, swimming was my solace.
-I’m excited for the day when it can do even more good for more people.”
+I’m excited for the day when it can do even more good for more people,” she says.

 Follow Wolter’s journey on a blog published by her mom, Deb.